hdShang/arxiv-daily/docs/cs-CV/2025-10-25/papers/251022199v1-mogras-human-motion-with-grasping-in-3d-scenes.md

 ---
 layout: default
-title: MOGRAS: Human Motion with Grasping in 3D Scenes
+title: "MOGRAS: Human Motion with Grasping in 3D Scenes"
 ---

 # MOGRAS: Human Motion with Grasping in 3D Scenes